shantanu27/homer_consulting_service/README.md

-# Homer Consulting Microservice
+# Homer Consulting Web Service

 We did a small project in our *Database Management* course where we had to create a database, insert data, and run several fairly complex queries.
-I decided to brush-up my [Spring](https://projects.spring.io/spring-boot/) knowledge and used data from that project to create a microservice.
+I decided to brush-up my [Spring](https://projects.spring.io/spring-boot/) knowledge and used data from that project to create a web service.
 It was fun, and learned new things too along the way!

 ### Steps to Run Locally

-This microservice is built using [Spring](https://projects.spring.io/spring-boot/) and the build tool is [Gradle](https://gradle.org/).
+This webs service is built using [Spring Boot](https://projects.spring.io/spring-boot/) and the build tool is [Gradle](https://gradle.org/).
 However, you don't need to have *Gradle* installed. *Gradle wrapper* is included with the project which can be used to download the necessary libraries and build the project.